Trauma Therapy in Denver, CO

 -

 The best therapy for trauma depends on you, the type of trauma, and where you are in your healing process.
-The best way to find what you need is to set up introductory consultations with a few therapists, ask questions, and access how you feel after your conversation.
+The best way to find what you need is to set up introductory consultations with a few therapists, ask questions, and assess how you feel after your conversation.
 Healing happens in connection, especially if the trauma has a relational aspect to it, so the therapeutic alliance is the most important part of what makes a trauma treatment successful.

 -